skhg/traffic-light-controller/README.md

 * Temperature of the red and green enclosures
 * Currently playing song information.

 Code is under the [/webapp](/webapp) directory.
 No external dependencies are required since it's just relying on standard browser features, like [CSS transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform), [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), and [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest).
 You can preview the running application [here](http://jackhiggins.ie/traffic-light-controller/) although it won't control anything, since of course you're not on my LAN.
-If you visited it from the local network, at e.g. `http://traffic-light.local.lan` it would work in full.
+If you visited it from the local network, at e.g. `http://traffic-light.fritz.box` it would work fully.

 <img align="right" width="40%" src="images/webapp_state.png">